JamesWJohnson/JamesWJohnson.github.io/index.md

 ---
 {% include JB/setup %}

-This is the closest thing I have to a website.
+My name is James Johnson.
+I have a PhD in Computer Science.
+I work for [a startup](http://www.synercontechnologies.com).
+This is my website.

 [My PGP Key](James_Johnson_pub.asc)